Grey-capped tyrannulet

-The grey-capped tyrannulet (Phyllomyias griseocapilla) is a Near Threatened species of bird in subfamily Elaeniinae of family Tyrannidae, the tyrant flycatchers.
+The grey-capped tyrannulet (Phyllomyias griseocapilla) is a Least Concern species of bird in subfamily Elaeniinae of family Tyrannidae, the tyrant flycatchers.
 It is endemic to Brazil.

 Taxonomy and systematics

 The grey-capped tyrannulet was originally described as Phyllomyias griseocapilla.
 It was moved to genus Oreotriccus in the early twentieth century, and Oreotriccus was then merged into Phyllomyias following a 1977 publication.

 The grey-capped tyrannulet is monotypic.